 Finally, we must always strive to provide America’s workers with a safe and acceptable working environment.
 This not only includes a fair wage and safe working conditions, but also reasonable benefits that help employees take care of themselves and their families during times of poor health or family loss.
 One of the best ways to ensure this is to protect workers’ international rights to bargain collectively for better wages and benefits.

 Unfortunately, the House recently approved a budget that benefits the well-off and well-connected and ignores the needs of struggling and middle-class families.
-As a senior member of the House Budget Committee, I will continue to fight for a federal budget that creates jobs and strengthens all families while building our economy by investing in our greatest resource: the American worker.
+As the Top Democrat on the House Budget Committee, I will continue to fight for a federal budget that creates jobs and strengthens all families while building our economy by investing in our greatest resource: the American worker.